handpoint/doc/windows_versioned_docs/version-Windows SDK 4.0.0/windowsintegrationguide.md

         if (device.Name != null)
         {
             if (device.Name.Equals("CloudDevice"))
-            // Put the name of your device, it is the composition of: serial number - device model.
+            // Put the name of your device
-            // Example for a PAX A920 device: serial_number - model -> 0821032395-PAXA920

             {
                 this.myDevice = device;
               //We'll remember the device for this session, it is nice if you would do that too